maspling/gra/README.md

 ## Config

+The program will look for the config.toml file at `current folder`, as well as `~/.config/gra/config.toml`.

 | Config             | Category | Type   | Required | Comment                                                                                        |
 |--------------------|----------|--------|----------|------------------------------------------------------------------------------------------------|
 | username           | connect  | string | yes      | RA username of user whom the application should track.                                         |